Reaper-Net/Reaper/README.md

 We currently generate a context for JSON Source Generation named `ReaperJsonSerializerContext` which will work for all of your request and response objects.

-It's also registered automatically against the HttpJsonOptions, if you need to use them elsewhere you can register it in the `.TypeResolverChain` of your `JsonSerializerOptions` like this:
+It's also registered automatically against the Http.JsonOptions, if you need to use them elsewhere you can register it in the `.TypeResolverChain` of your `JsonSerializerOptions` like this: